pluralsh/documentation/pages/getting-started/cloud-shell-quickstart.md

 We'll now start setting up your Kubernetes cluster configuration.
 Here's a guide to the config:

 **cluster**: The name of your Kubernetes cluster.
 Name this based on what you're planning to run.
-Feel free to use the provided default.

 **bucket prefix**: We provision S3 buckets for storing logs and state.
-Enter any string to help us uniquely name your buckets, or use the provided default.
+Enter any string to help us uniquely name your buckets.

 **subdomain**: We'll provision a subdomain for you to host your cluster and applications under.
 For example, if you choose `nintendo` as your subdomain and spin up an instance of Airflow, it will be available at `airflow.nintendo.onplural.sh`.